• Skip to primary navigation

 Tips

-• This aquafaba granola recipe doesn’t clump as well as oil versions do, so I don’t spread the granola out too thin in order to get some little clumps.
+• This aquafaba granola recipe doesn’t clump as well as oil versions do, so I don’t spread the granola out too thin so I get some crunchy clusters.
 Be sure that it’s not too thick or it won’t bake evenly.

-• If the oil-free granola is spread out too thick it will steam more than dry out.
+• If the oil-free granola is spread out too thick it will steam instead of drying out.

-• The edges and any thin spots will burn more easily so keep an eye on them.
-If needed stir those areas if they start to burn.
+• The edges and any thin spots will burn more easily so stir them occasionally and keep an eye on them.

 • Use parchment paper or a silicone mat so the granola doesn’t stick to the baking tray.